linuxus/worker-safety/README.md

 * Under Function package, click Upload and select the zip file you downloaded in earlier step.
 * Click Save.

-8. Under Add triggers, select S3.
+8. Scroll at the top of the screeen and under Add triggers, select S3.
 9. Under Configure triggers:

 * Bucket: Select the S3 bucket you just created in earlier step.
-* Event type: Leave default Object Created (All)
+* Event type: All Object create events
 * Leave defaults for Prefix and Suffix and make sure Enable trigger checkbox is checked.
 * Click Add.
 * Click Save on the top right to save changed to Lambda function.